ayanonagon/talks/2016-altconf/ScriptScriptingRedux.md

 ![](workflow.png)

 ^ About 5 weeks ago (maybe exactly 5?)
 I joined the team that builds Workflow.
 One of the most fun things I’ve worked on has been localization, and in particular, using Swift to help us achieve that.
-And that’s what I’d like to share today.
+And that’s what I’d like to talk about today.

 ---